ominestre/rotten-deps/README.md

 ![Node.js CI](https://github.com/ominestre/rotten-deps/workflows/Node.js%20CI/badge.svg)

-The command `npm outdated` only has two endpoints which are pass or fail.
-This dichotomy isn't very useful for CI flows which have pass, fail, or warn.
+The command `npm outdated` only has two states, which are pass and fail.
+This isn't very useful for workflows which would have pass, fail, or warn.
 This CLI utility combines `npm outdated` and `npm view` in order to establish a compliance period for dependency checks.
-This way if a dependency update is within your compliance period you can trigger a warn or if it's beyond your compliance period it can trigger a fail.
+This way if a dependency update is within your compliance period you can trigger a warn, or if it's beyond your compliance period it can trigger a fail.

 ## Installation

-Most usecases you will want to install this as a project dependency using `yarn add --dev @ominestre/rotten-deps` or `npm i --save-dev @ominestre/rotten-deps`.
+`npm i -g @ominestre/rotten-deps` or `yarn global add @ominestre/rotten-deps` to install this utility globally

+- OR -

+`npm i --save-dev @ominestre/rotten-deps` or `yarn add --dev @ominestre/rotten-deps` to install it locally in your project.

+## Usage

+**IMPORTANT:** you must run `npm install` or `yarn install` in your project prior to running `rotten-deps`.
+The `npm outdated` command relies on your local installation for determining CURRENT, WANTED, and LATEST.

+### CLI

-Then you can create a task in `package.json` to run.
-You can use `rotten-deps --help` or checkout the CLI section before for options.
+You can use `rotten-deps --help` to see the available options and command usage.

-## Config File

-TBD

-## CLI

-### Options

-#### `--config-path <string>`
+#### `---config-path <string>`

+Optional: defaults to regular `npm outdated` behavior if a configuration file isn't provided.

-Specifies a path to your configuration file
+Specifies a path to your configuration file.
+You can use an absolute or relative path (relative to current working directory).

 #### `--json`

-The output will be json instead of a table.
-Useful if you're consuming this output programmatically.
+Optional: defaults to CLI table output

+Will print the results in JSON format instead of using the CLI table.

 #### `--default-expiration <number>`

+Optional: default behavior is to treat any dependency not specified in the config file as being flagged as outdated immediately without a grace period.

-This will set a default grace period for expiration to all depedencies not defined in rules.
-If a dependency is defined within the rules that setting takes priority.
+This will set a default grace period for expiration to all dependencies not defined in the rules.
+If a dependency is defined within the rules that setting will take priority.

-### Exit Code Meanings
+### Exit codes and meanings

 * `0` indicates that no depedencies are stale or outdated
 * `1` indicates that you have outdated dependencies
 * `2` indicates that you have stale dependencies but no outdated

-You can use this in various CI pips to flag the task as good, warn, or fail.

-## API
+### API

-TBD
+Programatic usage of `rotten-deps` will be explored in the future but for now the focus is CLI.
+All of the functions are exported but we make no guarantees this remain stable at this time.